cpiber/PHPInclude/README.md

 A tool for packaging php files into one.

 Resolves includes and packages files into one big file.
-Usefull for single-file installs.
+Useful for single-file installs.

 ## Usage